lxie-0709/TeloComp/README.md

 ![image](https://github.com/lxie-0709/TeloComp/blob/main/Synteny.png)

 # Install
 TeloComp is an executable file written in Python that users can run directly, but before using TeloComp, you need to install all the dependencies of the software.
-You can download the current source distribution here or visit Github, or you can install it directly using [conda](https://anaconda.org/telocomp).
+You can download the current source distribution here or visit Github.

     git clone git@github.com:lxie-0709/TeloComp.git